What is Tech Girl?

 “As well, schools and other companies have been influenced by what we do and have started their own Tech Girl programs.
 And we are so happy about this!

 When we started Tech Girl and the Facebook group ‘Tech Girl Sweden’ we purposely avoided the Valtech brand since our intention was to inspire other companies and communities to steal this concept and spread it to more girls.
 And we knew from the start that in order to succeed, this could not be a one-time event.
 We need to be persistent in our efforts and we will continue working on this.
-Since 2014 we have run the program 6 times and reached out to 125 girls.

 In order to change the gender balance we need to work together and the more companies involved in this the better it is for our future.”